kweinmeister/agent-design-patterns/README.md

 | **[Voting](patterns/voting/)** | An agent that generates multiple options in parallel and selects the best one using a "judge" agent to ensure quality. |
 | **[Human in the Loop](patterns/human_in_the_loop/)** | An agent that pauses execution to request user approval before performing sensitive actions (e.g., publishing content). |
 | **[Template](patterns/template/)** | A standardized scaffold for creating and testing new agent patterns within this framework. |

 ---

-## 🏗 Repository Architecture

-You can use this application in two ways:

-### 1. Live Application

-This is the full experience.
-Whether running locally via `main.py` or [deployed to Cloud Run](#deploying-to-cloud-run), this is a dynamic **FastAPI** application.
-It loads the agents into memory and gives you an interactive playground to chat, run tools, and watch the reasoning loops unfold in real-time.

-### 2. Static Documentation

-For quick reference, the `docs/` folder contains a read-only snapshot of the app.
-We generate this using `build.py` to compile the repository state into static HTML, CSS, and JavaScript.
-This lets us host the examples directly on GitHub Pages without needing a backend server.

----